jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 users can override the timeout period on a per-source basis, too (see [BUILTIN_CONFIG.md](BUILTIN_CONFIG.md)).

+Specifying a timeout with a value less than zero will prevent commands from timing out.

 ### diagnostics_format (string)

 Sets the default format used for diagnostics.
 The plugin will replace the